 This phenomenon was observed across cell types, in both normal and cancer cells.
 Thus, the researchers concluded that confluency is a key factor when comparing samples using optical assays of lifetime metabolism.

-Scenario in which this impacts reproducibility: You are testing the metabolic activity of a cell before and after treatment with some new chemical.
-For the first experiment, you seed cells at a high density, and they reach confluency before the treatment period ends.
+The scenario in which cell density may impact reproducibility: you are testing the metabolic activity of cells before and after treatment with a new compound.
+For the first experiment, you seed cells at high density, and they reach confluency before the treatment period ends.
 Your results show that the cells are metabolically inactive after treatment.
-For the second experiment, you seed cells at a lower density, and they don’t reach confluency by the end of the treatment period.
-You results show that cells are metabolically active after treatment.
+For the second experiment, you seed cells at lower density, and they don’t reach confluency by the end of the treatment period.
+Your results show that the cells are metabolically active after treatment.
 Which result is the correct one?

-To systematically optimize for the proper seeding density for cell metabolism assays.
-Automated image analysis of time-lapse videos cell cultures can provide a robust solution.
+Automated image analysis of time-lapse videos of cell cultures can assist in the optimization of seeding density for cell metabolism assays.
 To get insight into cell growth in multi-well plates we recommend looking at the CytoSMART Omni.

 Study 2: Cell density influences the outcome of drug efficacy studies

-Automated confluency detection can help researchers to keep cells in an active state by preventing contact inhibition.
+Automated confluency detection can help researchers to keep cells in their active state by preventing contact inhibition.
 For researchers interested in remote cell culture monitoring we recommend the CytoSMART Lux2.

 Figure 6 | A schematic summarizing how seeding density impacts metabolism.

 In the first experiment, they plated 8 x 105 cells/well and allowed the cells to grow for 24 hours.
 After 24 hours, the cells reached 100% confluency.
 At this point, cells were treated with GSLi.
-48 hours after treatment with the drug, they assessed cell survival.
+Forty-eight (48) hours after the treatment, they assessed cell survival.
 To their surprise, neither A549 nor H358 cells died in response to treatment (Figure 7).